RupertDeng/wine-food-pairing/README.md

 - The wine dataframe with each core taste vecotrized/scalarized for every wine variety-geo is saved to csv in '/processed_data'.
 - Obtained at the same time is the 50 most frequently mentioned aroma descriptors for each wine, which is also saved to csv in '/processed_data'.

+## 5) Step4_prepare_food_data_set
+- For food data set, a similar vectorization/scalarization treatment needs to be done, and Roald proposed an ingenious approach.
+- For each non-aroma core taste, we are going to have a list of typical food with our common sense.
+Then an average vector is obtained in the same way mentioned in Step3.
+This vector is taken as the center for that specific taste.
+- Then the comprehensive list of food reference is coming to play.
+We go through all the foods and check their distance with each taste's center vector, by `scipy spatial`.
+Closest distance and farthest distance are stored for each taste.
+- The food average taste vector and distance info are saved to a csv file in '/processed_data'.